JuliaLang/Pkg.jl/docs/src/glossary.md

 **Application:** a project which provides standalone functionality not intended to be reused by other Julia projects.
-For example a web application or a commmand-line utility, or simulation/analytics code accompanying a scientific paper.
+For example a web application or a command-line utility, or simulation/analytics code accompanying a scientific paper.
 An application may have a UUID but does not need one.
 An application may also provide global configuration options for packages it depends on.
 Packages, on the other hand, may not provide global configuration